joereynolds/G4M/README.md

 - There is a simple demonstration of its usage in `index.php`

-- I'm omitted `@param` annotation where there is enough information in the function's signature as it's duplicated and redundant
+- I'm omitted `@param` annotations where there is enough information in the function's signature to avoid duplication and redundancy

 - Given more time I'd inject the `Courier`s into the `Batch` to aid in better testability and extensibility

 - Locally I have php 7.2 but ideally I'd be on 7.4 which would allow me to type the properties in a class